Adobe-Consulting-Services/acs-aem-commons/CONTRIBUTING.md

 ## Version Compatibility

-ACS AEM Commons is expected to be installable on AEM 5.6.1 and AEM 6.0.
-This means that all *required* OSGi dependencies must be available on 5.6.1.
-It is acceptable for some features to require AEM 6.0, for example a component written in Sightly.
-Contributors are strongly encouraged to be thoughtful about requiring 6.0.
+ACS AEM Commons is expected to be installable on AEM 6.0 and AEM 6.1.
+This means that all *required* OSGi dependencies must be available on 6.0.
+It is acceptable for some features to require AEM 6.1, but contributors are strongly encouraged to be thoughtful about requiring 6.1.

 ## Participating in Code Reviews